 ABB's top priority is protecting the health of its shareholders and employees.
-Therefore, due to the extraordinary circumstances and in accordance with applicable Swiss COVID-19 legislation, shareholders were not able to attend ABB's Annual General Meeting 2020 in person, but could exercise their shareholder rights via the independent proxy only.
-The Board of Directors has resolved that for ABB's Annual General Meeting 2021, in accordance with applicable Swiss COVID-19 legislation, the same procedures shall apply.
+Therefore, due to the extraordinary circumstances and in accordance with applicable Swiss COVID-19 legislation, shareholders were not able to attend ABB's Annual General Meeting 2021 in person, but could exercise their shareholder rights via the independent proxy only.
+The Board of Directors has resolved that for ABB's Annual General Meeting 2022, in accordance with applicable Swiss COVID-19 legislation, the same procedures shall apply.
+In addition, ABB will offer shareholders the opportunity to address questions on agenda items to the Board of Directors in writing ahead of the meeting.